rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 * Active/passive services

-    Installing a cluster with two active/passive nodes by using Pacemaker and DRBD is a low-cost solution for many situations requiring a high-availability system.
+    Installing a cluster with two active/passive nodes using Pacemaker and DRBD is a low-cost solution for many situations requiring a high-availability system.

 * N+1 services